thisRedH/Revolt.c/README.md

   <div>A work-in-progress C89 <a href="https://revolt.chat/">Revolt</a> API wrapper and client framework.</div>
 </div>

+##

+> [!IMPORTANT]
+> This project is highly experimental and most things dont work.
+Things will break!

 ## License

 This project is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License.